andrelandgraf/laravel-docker/README.md

 docker ps
 ```

+**The Web Application**

+Afer `docker-compose up` you can access the local web app via: http://localhost:8080/

 **Work within the container**

 This will open a bash within the docker container so you can interact with php artisan and other dev tools.